-Withdrawal bleeding and breakthrough bleeding is not the same thing.
+Withdrawal bleeding and breakthrough bleeding are not the same thing.
 Withdrawal bleeding occurs when you take the inactive pills in your birth control pack.
 Withdrawal bleeding mimics a normal menstrual period.
 Breakthrough bleeding occurs while taking active hormone pills in your birth control pack.
 Breakthrough bleeding tends to be lighter and can occur at any time, but typically resolves within the first three months on the pill.

 Monthly birth control packs contain 21 active pills and 7 inactive pills.
 While taking the inactive pills, withdrawal bleeding may occur.
 The bleeding mimics a normal menstrual period.

-Tri-cycling is the same as bi-cycling, but three active packs of birth control are taken concurrently.
+Tri-cycling is the same as bicycling, but three active packs of birth control are taken concurrently.
 Women have withdrawal bleeding four times per year.

-A growing number of obstetricians and gynecologists accept the idea that withdrawal bleeding is not necessary in women using the pill.
-Prolonged use of birth control does not appear to increase risk of breakthrough bleeding or other side effects and may reduce out of pocket cost for monthly feminine products.
-Women have been using a continuous dose of birth control for years to prevent menstrual periods for special occasions like weddings, honeymoons and vacations with no negative side effects.
+A growing number of obstetricians and gynecologists accept the idea that withdrawal bleeding is not necessary for women using the pill.
+Prolonged use of birth control does not appear to increase the risk of breakthrough bleeding or other side effects and may reduce out of pocket cost for monthly feminine products.
+Women have been using a continuous dose of birth control for years to prevent menstrual periods for special occasions like weddings, honeymoons, and vacations with no negative side effects.
 Some doctors even subscribe to the idea that withdrawal bleeding or normal menstrual periods are not needed at all in women who are not ready to start a family.